-In a Nutshell: By virtue of its history as a locally owned institution founded during the Great Depression, Greenwood, SC-based Countybank fields many requests from area organizations in need of support.
-The bank’s plan for prioritizing its giving takes all its financial centers into account, draws on its associates’ personal experiences and passions, and always seeks to combine corporate and associate involvement.
-The result is a strategy for “giving with impact” that maximizes the positive effect Countybank has on the communities it serves — and that has earned the bank our Editor’s Choice™ Award for Community Commitment.
+In a Nutshell: By virtue of its history as a locally owned institution founded during the Great Depression, Greenwood, South Carolina-based Countybank fields many requests from area organizations in need of support.
+The bank’s plan to prioritize giving takes all its financial centers into account, draws on its associates’ personal experiences and passions, and always seeks to combine corporate and associate involvement.
+The result is a strategy for “giving with impact” that maximizes the positive effect Countybank has on the communities it serves.
+And with 2020 full of surprises, the bank has continued to work hard to support communities and help them navigate the COVID-19 pandemic.
+For its efforts, we are recognizing Countybank with our Editor’s Choice™ Award for Community Commitment.

 You never know where you’re going to find good things happening.
 For example, in Upstate South Carolina, the Greenwood Genetic Center (GGC) does groundbreaking work in understanding and combating genetic diseases, birth defects, and autism — work that carries an impact not just in South Carolina but around the world.